WC: COVID-19 Response

 The Department of Education has placed restrictions on the CARES Act Relief Funds.
 In order to receive these funds, students must be eligible to receive Title IV aid.
 This means that students must have a valid FAFSA on file and must be meeting Satisfactory Academic Progress.
 Students will be reviewed for eligibility upon receipt of the application.
 If you are not sure if you meet these criteria, we encourage you to fill out the application regardless.
 Washington College Emergency Funds are available to all enrolled Washington College students and can be used for those not eligible for the CARES Act funds.What if you don’t qualify for CARES Act funds?

 Still fill out the form that was in the May 5th email.
 Washington College has raised money to support our students and we are dedicated to helping our students get through this difficult time.
 Time table:

-Please allow 10-14 business days for us to process your request and get funds into your bank account.
+Please allow 5 to 7 days for us to review your application.
 If you have not yet setup direct deposit, you are encouraged to do so on Student Self Service as soon as possible.
 Students without direct deposit will have a check mailed, which will delay the receipt of the funds.
 Grants will be automatically awarded to students regardless of any existing credit or balance owed.
 Where is the link to apply?